 Apparently, the set will not be dismantled at the end of filming.
 It will be kept intact for future productions taking place in Hong Kong around the same time period.

 Digital Toy Cameras are the digital equivalent of lomography cameras like the Holga and Diana Models; the charm is in the low quality and unpredicatabilty.
 Unlike lomo cameras, however, digital toy cameras usually come with a video function.
-Let’s look at two models—the Digital Harinezumi 2++ (デジタルハリネズミ).
-Digital Harinezumi 2++ This toy camera, so tiny […]
+Let’s look at one toy camera — the Digital Harinezumi 2++ (デジタルハリネズミ).
+Digital Harinezumi 2++ This toy […]

 I’ve been taking pictures of abandoned objects, like this cowgirl portrait, around HK.
 Almost all the several hundred photos were taken in areas of Hong Kong where urban areas border on the countryside.
 There, the forests are filled with all kinds of things that have been discarded—electric appliances, vehicles, toys, furniture, even disco balls.
 At one point, all the objects served a purpose; some may even have been treasured.
 And then they were dumped and forgotten.
 Once abandoned outdoors, the objects are at the mercy of nature.
 Nature isn’t known for her mercy.
 The mute objects hold untold stories.
 Why, for example, would be one show left on a ledge below a highway overpass?
 Here are some of the images.
 Click on any of the photos to view them as a slide show.